vuics/h9y/README.md

 [![Contribute](https://img.shields.io/badge/contribute-here-brightgreen)]

-[**HyperAgency**](https://h9y.ai/) is an **open-source agentic AI operating system** for building, orchestrating, and deploying collaborative systems of AI agents and humans.
+[**HyperAgency**](https://h9y.ai/) is an Agentic AI Operating System designed for long-lived, self-improving systems with explicit control, memory, and governance — not a generic automation toolkit.
+It is an **open-source self-hosted & cloud solution** for building, orchestrating, and deploying collaborative systems of AI agents and humans.
 It has self-developing tools for building fully autonomous software companies.
 The agents can be generated in semi-automatic mode.
 It includes web3 marketplace for selling and buying hyper agents.
 The hyper agents can make deals with each other and with people on behalf of their users.

 We envision a future where software companies can operate with minimal human intervention — composed of agents that code, plan, manage, and evolve.
 HyperAgency provides the **framework and infrastructure** to explore and build toward that future.